Cost of Soffit and Fascia Painting

 Let's take a closer look at painting soffits and fascias costs for a range of different jobs:

-The supply costs for painting exterior soffits and fascias make up about 25% of the total cost for the job.
-It costs around £150 to £300 on average for fascia paint and the undercoat.
+The supply costs for painting exterior soffits and fascias make up around 10% to 20% of the total cost for the job.

 The price will vary depending on the style of your home and the size of your home.
 A larger detached home will require a lot more paint and undercoat than a smaller terraced home, so you can expect to pay more if your home is large.